ACM-VIT/c2c-website-2020/README.md

 > It is advisable to use VS Code's live server extention for Hot Reloads and have gulp watch running during development.
 >
-> **You will need to hit save twice for your changes to show up on your live server.
+> **You will need to hit save twice for html files your changes to show up on your live server.
 This is an active issue at the moment for the live-server extension.**

 ## Contributing